MailGenie — Privacy Policy

 Data retention

-- Server side: The GmailGenie backend processes email text in memory to fulfill a single request and does not store or log the content of your emails.
-Nothing about the message is persisted after the response is returned.
+- Server side: The MailGenie backend processes email text and busy/free intervals in memory to fulfill a single request and does not store or log the content of your emails or your calendar data.
+Nothing about the message or your schedule is persisted after the response is returned.
+The only per-account data kept is the usage/subscription record above (email, weekly scan count, subscription status), which is deleted on request.

 - On your device: Detected events and your extension settings are stored